Site translation

 Each row shows the Type of content being translated, the number of Items to translate and the date the work was Created on.
 If no translation is in progress, the table shows the message No translation in progress.

-Click Add a terminology to create a new rule: enter the term in the source language (English) then its exact translation in each active language.
+Click Add a terminology to create a new rule: enter the term in your main language then its exact translation in each active language.
 If a term should never be translated, enter it identically in every language.
 Delete a terminology via the corresponding icon.
 Once your rules are saved, they apply to every subsequent translation.